-Kennedy is one of the nation’s foremost experts on commercial district revitalization and independent business development.
-She brings her considerable expertise and experience to the position of Senior Researcher with ILSR’s Independent Business Initiative.
-Her work focuses on analyzing the factors threatening independent businesses and developing policy tools that communities can use to address these issues and build thriving, equitable local economies.
+Kennedy Smith is a Senior Researcher for ILSR’s Independent Business Initiative.
+Her work focuses on analyzing the factors that threaten small businesses and on developing program and policy tools that communities can use to level the playing field for small businesses and to build thriving economies.

 Kennedy joined ILSR’s staff in the spring of 2020, and her work quickly focused on helping small businesses survive the COVID-19 pandemic.
 Her “Big List of COVID-19 Assistance Programs” was visited more than 200,000 times and helped communities throughout the nation create programs to help small businesses survive the COVID-19 pandemic.
 Her 2020 report, Safeguarding Small Business During the Pandemic: 26 Strategies for Local Leaders, was the focus of more than a dozen workshops and conferences, including events for the Mayors’ Institute on City Design and for statewide organizations in Alabama, Connecticut, Georgia, Iowa, and North Carolina.
 She also wrote a report, Special Delivery, about the need to rein in the predatory practices of third-party delivery apps, and articles about how communities might use their federal pandemic relief funds to support and cultivate small businesses.